-The Health Professions Education Evaluation and Research (HPEER) Fellowship in Houston, Texas offers physicians completing residency training as well as master’s level and doctorally prepared trainees the unique opportunity to improve veteran healthcare quality through curriculum development and implementation, instructional design, educational innovation and research, and educational evaluation.
-This advanced interdisciplinary program combines a hands-on experiential learning with an individualized approach to meet the needs of each healthcare professional’s interests.
-The Fellowship is actively recruiting for the next cohort.
-Applications are also being accepted for rolling admission.
-Post-doctoral PhDs, doctorally- trained clinicians such as nurses, psychologists, pharmacists and social workers, as well as physicians completing their residency training are encouraged to apply.
+The Health Professions Education Evaluation and Research Fellowship in Houston, Texas offers a paid, full-time, two-year fellowship to physicians completing residency training as well as master’s level and doctorally prepared trainees.
+Fellows have the unique opportunity to lead change in healthcare quality through program implementation and evaluation, curriculum development and design, educational innovation and research.
+This advanced interdisciplinary program combines hands-on, experiential learning in improvement and implementation science with an individualized approach to meet the needs of each healthcare professional’s interests.
+Fellows also will receive interprofessional mentoring and gain exposure to a national network of experts in quality improvement and education.
+Post-doctoral PhDs (clinical and non-clinical), doctorally- trained clinicians such as nurses, psychologists, pharmacists and social workers, as well as physicians completing their residency training are encouraged to apply.

 The Fellowship offers many benefits including:

 - A paid full-time fellowship (stipend plus books) through the VA Office of Academic Affiliations.

 - A two-year program cultivating expertise in development, implementation, and evaluation of a Core Curriculum centered on quality improvement and patient safety to a national audience of interprofessional post-doctoral fellows.

 - Interprofessional mentoring on career development and education practicums resulting in scholarly products.

 - Personalized training opportunities depending on your specific area of interest (i.e., instructional design, evaluation, distance-learning, curriculum development and implementation, educational research, interprofessional communication, collaboration and teamwork).

 - Must be a U.S. citizen

 - Must have completed a doctoral degree prior to entering the fellowship program